pingcap/docs-cn/command-line-flags-for-tidb-configuration.md

 - Default: ""
 - This address must be accessible by the rest of the TiDB cluster and the user.

-## `--binlog-socket`

-- The TiDB services use the unix socket file for internal connections, such as the Pump service
-- Default: ""
-- You can use "/tmp/pump.sock" to accept the communication of Pump unix socket file.

 ## `--config`

 - The configuration file